njasm/container/README.md

  - Different storage strategies
  - allow primitive data types registration
+ - Comply with Cointainer-interop interfaces

 ### Contributing

 Do you wanna help on feature development/improve existing code through refactoring, etc?
 Pull requests are welcome as long as you follow some guidelines:

- - Coding standards: PSR2 compliant.
+ - PSR2 compliant.
- - Submit tests in your pull request to your own changes / new code introduction.
+ - Submit tests with your pull request to your own changes / new code introduction.
- - Tests should ``Ideally`` cover 100% of your code, or very near that.
  - having fun.